Alphanumeric Characters Explained: What Alpha and Numeric Mean

 Product Codes and Identifiers

 Many companies use alphanumeric codes to create unique product identifiers, enabling efficient tracking and inventory management.
-SKU numbers, which are alphanumeric, help retailers manage inventory effectively by assigning a distinct identifier to each product.
+Alphanumeric SKU numbers help retailers manage inventory effectively by assigning a distinct identifier to each product.

 This practice improves accuracy and efficiency in supply chain operations.